-Setting goals when you’re depressed can sometimes feel overwhelming and discouraging.
-Instead, here are my tips for a better way to set goals when you’re depressed.
+Setting goals with depression can sometimes feel overwhelming and discouraging.
+Instead, here are my tips for goals for someone with depression.
 Here’s how to set goals when you’re depressed.

 Side note about motivation: Is there anything you could use as a small reward that might encourage you to start taking action toward a goal?
 Maybe there’s a new book you want to buy or a tv show you want to watch on Netflix.
 Try setting a small reward for each goal you set.
 Also try your best to add healthy foods to your diet and move a little every day because these things can dramatically raise your energy levels.

 Ok, back to the article: Once you find a little motivation, it’s time to set some goals.
 Let’s start with a basic goal-setting acronym that you may have heard before.

 Smart goals stands for Specific, Measurable, Attainable, Realistic, and Time-Specific.

 Especially in the case of depression and goal setting, you really want to focus on goals that are realistic for you to achieve.

 It might be tempting to set big, lofty goals like “Be happy,” but it’s much more motivating if you set smart goals for depression that are baby steps that you can easily achieve so you can build up your wins and feel good about yourself.

 Celebrate every tiny victory by setting small, short-term goals.

 - Are You Making This Mistake When Going After Your Goals?